SilverSixx/SilverSixx/README.md

 ### Appreciate for visiting my profile! &nbsp;

-✌️✌️✌️ I am a 3-year SWE student at Hanoi University and Backend dev Member @ GDSC HANU - A program represented by Google Developers.
+✌️✌️✌️ I am a 3-year SE student at Hanoi University and Backend dev Member @ GDSC HANU - A program represented by Google Developers.

 I am passionate about solving software stuffs.
 I dream of working as a Software Engineer at Big Tech company one day ✌️